Centre for Constitutionalism and Human Rights

 The course fosters an interactive learning environment and encourages students to engage in continuous self-directed learning and active participation in discussions.

-Course listed in SIS18 Feb 2025 – Mgr.
-Karel Řepa, Ph.D.: Course Introduction; History of Constitutional Protection of LGBT+ Persons
+October 14, 2025 – Mgr.
+Karel Řepa, Ph.D.: Course Organisation; History of Constitutional Protection of LGBT+ Persons

-25 Feb 2025 – Prof. JUDr.
-Helena Hofmannová, Ph.D.: Constitutional Principles of LGBT+ Protection and Their Reflection in the Case Law of the Czech Constitutional Court
+November 4, 2025 – Prof. JUDr.
+Helena Hofmannová, Ph.D.: Constitutional Principles of LGBT+ Protection and Their Reflection in the Case Law of the Constitutional Court of the Czech Republic

-4 Mar 2025 – Assoc.
+November 11, 2025 – Assoc.
 Prof. JUDr.
-Jakub Tomšej, Ph.D.: The Principle of Equality and Prohibition of Discrimination in Theory and Practice with Respect to LGBT+ Persons
+Jakub Tomšej, Ph.D.: Principle of Equality and Prohibition of Discrimination in Relation to LGBT+ Persons in Theory and Applied Practice

-11 Mar 2025 – Assoc.
+November 18, 2025 – Assoc.
 Prof. JUDr.
-Jakub Tomšej, Ph.D.: LGBT+ Partnerships and Related Legislative Developments
+Jakub Tomšej, Ph.D.: LGBT+ Partnerships and Related Legislative Changes

-1 Apr 2025 – JUDr.
-Adéla Horáková: Law-Making and Advocacy in the Field of LGBT+ Rights Protection
+November 25, 2025 – JUDr.
+Adéla Horáková: Law-Making and Advocacy in the Field of LGBT+ Protection

 Constitutional Review in the Central European Context is a course offered within the framework of the 4EU+ and Erasmus+ programmes.
 It introduces students to both theoretical and practical aspects of constitutional adjudication in the Central European region.
 The course places particular emphasis on the role of the Constitutional Court of the Czech Republic, which is examined in the broader context of constitutional justice and constitutional theory as developed in Germany, Austria, Poland, Slovakia, and Hungary.